Here we are, we made it to (almost) 8 months in New Zealand!

 Applying for my Partnership Work Visa

 This was a consuming task in itself.
 To be eligible to apply for a partnership visa, you need to prove that you and your partner are in an exclusive and committed long-term relationship.
-As evidence, you can provide a copy of joint bills, joint bank accounts, joint house tenancy agreements, marriage certificate, photos, recommendation letters, etc… Well, having lived a nomadic life together for over 5 years we almost have no evidence except for joint flight tickets, letters from friends and family and our life in pictures from when we met back in 2011 until when we arrived in New Zealand.
+As evidence, you can provide a copy of joint bills, joint bank accounts, joint house tenancy agreements, marriage certificate, photos, recommendation letters, etc… Well, we lived a nomadic life together for over 5 years, therefore we almost have no evidence except for joint flight tickets, letters from friends and family and our life in pictures from when we met back in 2011 until when we arrived in New Zealand.
 What a headache!
 I cannot thank enough all our amazing friends and family that helped us.
 Thankfully, the visa was approved 2 and a half months later.
 What a relief!

 My Birthday and Christmas in Russel with the Family